-9.1-2 Include the evaluation of noise levels and demonstrate that the existing and future noise levels are considered compatible with the General Plan prior to the approval of individual development projects within the border area of the Rodriguez International Airport.
+- 9.1-1 Satisfy all applicable conditions and criteria in the Airport Land Use Compatibility Plan for Brown Field prior to the approval of individual development projects for any proposed building or use located within the Airport Influence Area for Brown Field. - 9.1-2 Include the evaluation of noise levels and demonstrate that the existing and future noise levels are considered compatible with the General Plan prior to the approval of individual development projects within the border area of the Rodriguez International Airport.

-9.2 Commercial and Industrial Activity
+9.3 Commercial and Industrial Activity